Write-it: Wacky, Wonderful Words

 What tool do you use to write a poem?
 Some people use a pencil, others use a pen, still others might use a paint brush, chalk, charcoal, or even magnets to create a new...

-Write It: Syllabic Poetry
+Write It: Heroes

 Write It: Haiku